 Community Action – How you can make a difference in your community

+If formal volunteering isn’t something you have time to do then you could consider doing some information volunteering/community action.
 Community action starts with looking at how we can help our neighbours and those in need in and around our local communities.
 The recent lockdown showed how all of us could make a big difference by making small changes by simply being kind to each other and reaching out to those in need.
 Here are 10 simple ways you can help people out in your local community – Factsheet: How you can make a difference in your community

 Online Volunteer Training

 Some organisations are still looking at how they can start to bring volunteers back safely during Covid-19.
-Some of these online training courses may interest you and support you in your volunteer role when volunteering during the pandemic or when you are looking at becoming a new volunteer.
+Some of these online training courses may interest you and support you in your role when volunteering during the pandemic or when you are looking at becoming a new volunteer.
 They are all free online training courses – Online Training for Volunteers.